-Commercial Banking Company of Sydney Limited Up to \$1000 pa Merck, Sharp and Dohme Up to \$1000 pa National Council of Wool Selling Brokers of Australia Up to \$2500 pa
+National Australia Bank Up to \$1000 pa

+Merck, Sharp and Dohme Up to \$1000 pa l

+National Council of Wool Selling Brokers of Australia Up to \$2500 pa
-1 year renewable for the duration of the course, subject to satisfactory progress

-Permanent residence in Australia and eligibility for admission to the full-time degree course in Wool and Pastoral Sciences
+1 year renewable for the duration of the course, subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the full-time degree course in Wool and Pastoral Sciences

-Undergraduate Scholarships (continued)

-Donor Value Year/s of Tenure Conditions

-Commerce

-CSR Ltd Up to \$1675 pa for 1st year; \$500 pa for 3rd and 4th year 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time course in Accounting, Finance and Systems, Economics, Econometrics, Marketing or Industrial Relations.
-The award is available for full-time study in first year, for part-time study in the second and third year while employed with the Company and for full-time study in the third and fourth years of the course.
+Donor Value Year/s of Tenure Conditions Commerce CSR Ltd Up to \$2583 pa for 1st year; \$500 pa for 3rd and 4th year 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time course in Accounting, Finance and Sys- tems, Economics, Econometrics, Market- ing or Industrial Relations.
+The award is available for full-time study in Year 1, for part-time study in Year 2 over a period of two years while employed with the Com- pany and for full-time study in the third and fourth years of the course.
+Marketing LNC Industrial Products Pty Ltd \$1000 pa 1 year renewable for the duration of the course, subject to satisfactory progress Permanent residence in Australia and eligibility for admission to Year 2 or later years of the full-time Bachelor of Com- merce degree course in Marketing Engineering Electrical Engineering and Co omputer Science The Tyree Electrical Company Pty Ltd Up to \$6720 over 4 years 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Electrical Engineering Mechanical Engineering The Fox Manufacturing Company Up to \$1500 pa 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time de- gree course in Mechanical Engineering James Howden & Co Australia Pty Ltd Up to \$400 pa 1 year Permanent residence in Australia and eli- gibility for admission to the full-time de- gree course in Mechanical Engineering Shell Refining Australia Pty Ltd Up to \$800 pa 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to Year 2 of the full-time degree course in Mechanical Engineering Surveying The Institution of Surveyors, NSW Division Up to \$1000 pa 1 year renewable for the duration of the course, subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the full-time degree course in Surveying

-Engineering

-Electrical Engineering

-The Tyree Electrical Company Pty Ltd Up to \$6720 over 4 years 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Electrical Engineering

-Mechanical Engineering

-The Fox Manufacturing Company Up to \$1500 pa 1 year renewable for the duration of the course, subject to satisfactory Eligibility for admission to the full-time degree course in Mechanical Engineering

-James Howden & Co Australia Pty Ltd Up to \$400 pa progress 1 year Permanent residence in Australia and eligibility for admission to the full-time degree course in Mechanical Engin- eering

-Surveying

-The Institution of Surveyors, NSW Division Under review.
-Furth Records and Schola er details from Student rships Office.
-Permanent residence in Australia and eligibility for admission to the full-time degree course in Surveying

-Science

-Chemistry

-John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the full-time degree course in Chemistry